-Because satisfactory completion of clinical is required to pass the Nursing Assistant program, students not meeting criteria to participate in clinical are not allowed to register for the program.
+As satisfactory completion of clinical is required to pass the Nursing Assistant program, students not meeting criteria to participate in clinical are not allowed to register for the program.
 (This also includes the health screening requirements.)

 Students entering all health programs, including the Nursing Assistant program, must honestly and accurately complete a Background Information Disclosure (BID) form.
 The form is submitted to Certified Background and a comprehensive review (Department of Justice, DOJ) is completed.

 If the BID or DOJ response indicates a conviction of any of the following, where the conviction occurred five years or less from the date on which the information was obtained, the prospective student must obtain and submit to the Program Director the criminal complaint and judgment of conviction from the Clerk of Courts in the county where the person was convicted.
 These will be reviewed prior to course registration.

 The Nursing Assistant program does not accept students into the program with the following:

-Please be aware some clinical sites will deny students clinical opportunities with:
+Please be aware some clinical sites will deny students with criminal convictions:

 Students charged with crimes after the BID is submitted and the DOJ response is completed must reveal this information to the school immediately.
-Failure to do so will result in immediate dismissal from the program.
+Failure to do so will result in immediate dismissal.

-At the beginning of the nursing assistant course, the date the background check was completed by Certified Background must be less than one year.
+At the beginning of the nursing assistant course, the date the background check was completed by Certified Background must be less than 1 year.
 After one year a new BID form and background check must be completed (for an additional fee).